Toble007/COVID-19_CS_5010_Project/Final Report.md

 Starting out our group asked this question in a way that we didn't know how to answer.
 The question was reworded a few times but we never got a perfect answer.
 If we had more time we would have figured out how to create an ARIMA (auto regressive integrated moving average) model to answer this question.
 Originally we didn't know what a autoregressive model was and would now use that to sovle the time lag issue present in the model.

 ## Hypothesis 3: A Country's Ability To Scale Vaccination Efforts Is Related To HDI
-The hypothesis of this model is: The more advanced a country, based on the Human Development Index (HDI), the higher their ability to scale vaccination efforts, which is measured by vaccination rates.
+The hypothesis of this model is: The more advanced a country, based on the Human Development Index (HDI), the higher their ability to scale vaccination efforts, as measured by vaccination rates.

 ### Model Preparation
 The Vaccination, World bank, and Covid cases datasets were used for this model.
 Human Development Index is a calculated index using life expectancy, education, and per capita income indicators.
 It is compiled by the United Nations Development Program (UNDP).
 Below is the scale and categories of the index: